 This French Onion Green Lentil Soup is amazing!
-This soup is a nice twist on the classic French onion soup with the addition of the French green lentils and the crunchy fennel.
+It’s a nice twist on the classic French onion soup with the addition of the French green lentils and the crunchy fennel.
 It can be served 3 ways, on its own for the vegan, with cheese for the gluten free and with French bread and cheese for the vegetarian.
-This soup has such a depth of flavor that will sooth your soul!
+This soup has such a depth of flavor that will surly sooth your soul!

 I use to make a vegetarian French onion soup at my restaurant and it was always a hit.
 I have been wanting to make it again for some time now but I also wanted to do something a little different.
 I decided to add French green lentils and fennel to the mix.
 It turned out better than I could have imagined and I am super excited to share it with you!